 Service of Process of the Petition for Dissolution of Marriage

-Service of process is the means of notifying the Respondent Spouse about the Petitioner’s Spouse filing of the Petition for Dissolution of Marriage.
-Generally, the service of process is delivered either by the local Sheriff’s Office or a private process server.
-The goal of the service of process is simply to inform the Respondent Spouse of the future court date and give the Respondent Spouse the contents of the Petition for Dissolution of Marriage document and any other pleadings, which may have been filed.
+Service of Process is the means of notifying the Respondent spouse about the Petitioner’s filing of the Petition for Dissolution of Marriage.
+Generally, the Service of Process is delivered either by the local Sheriff’s Office or a private process server.
+The goal of the Service of Process is simply to inform the Respondent spouse of the future court date and give them the contents of the Petition for Dissolution of Marriage document and any other pleadings which have been filed.

-The divorce court cannot begin the Illinois divorce process until the Respondent Spouse has been served the initial divorce paperwork.
-The divorce court must have jurisdiction, which means that the divorce court can address matters relevant in the divorce process such as the following:
+The divorce court cannot begin the Illinois divorce process until the Respondent spouse has been served the initial divorce paperwork.
+The divorce court must have jurisdiction, which means that the court can address matters relevant in the divorce process such as the following: